harryprince/renkun-ken.github.io/_posts/2014-08-04-introducing-pipeR-0.4.md

 [1] 5.5
 ```

-You can see the number result but `Pipe` header indicates that it is still a `Pipe` object rather than the number vector it shows.
+You can see the number result but `Pipe` header indicates that it is still a `Pipe` object rather than the numeric vector it shows.
 Sometimes we need the resulted value, and `[]` is defined to extract the value of the `Pipe` object.

 ```r